-You may also access your Annual Statement of Pension Status on-line by visiting the Fund's website at annualstatements.ppnpf.org/.
-To maintain the confidentiality of your records you will need to register and set up an account to access this secured area of the website.
+The Fund encourages you to consent to receive your Annual Statement of Pension Status on-line.
+By selecting this option you will be assisting the Fund in reducing the printing and postage costs associated with mailing paper notices.
+You can do this by visiting the Fund's website at uanpf.org/participants/participants-login-page.
+To maintain the confidentiality of your records you will need to register and set up a log-in to access this secured area of the website.
 Once you are registered you will have the option to receive your statement only through the Fund's website.
-If you select this option, the annual statement will no longer be sent to you by mail.
+If you select this option, the annual statement will no longer be sent to you by mail, but you will receive an e-mail notifying you that a new Annual Statement is available online.
 You may change this option at any time.
-By selecting this option you will be assisting the Fund in reducing the printing and postage costs associated with this mailing.